 The explanation that covers all the facts: A miracle occurred

-I know it sounds strange to our modern ears.
-Many people believe miracles can't happen, mostly because they've never seen one.
+Regarding miracles, I know they sound strange to our modern ears.
+Many people believe miracles can't happen or at least never rationally believed.
 But belief in miracles isn't all that of an antiquated idea.
 80% of Americans according to some polls believe in miracles.
 62% of American Pentecostal Christians say they have witnessed or personally experienced divine healing, according to the Pew Forum.

 These miracles indicate that Jesus is still doing the same things the Gospels claim that He was doing 2,000 years ago.
 From the very outset of the church, miracles were things that these eyewitnesses believed were possible through faith in Jesus.

 But what if I've never seen a miracle?